Dhruv-2-1/Analysis_of_Counter-Rotating_Vortex_Pair_in_a_Stratified_Flows/NEK5000-3D-to-2D-Solution-Field/Readme.md

 # 3D-to-2D Slice Projection Tool for Nek5000 Data

-This MATLAB script extracts a 2D slice from a 3D flow field file (e.g., `WING0.f00001`) and maps it onto the mesh of a 2D dummy file (e.g., `BASvortex_dir0.f00001`).
+This MATLAB script extracts a 2D slice from a 3D flow field file and maps it onto the mesh of a 2D dummy file.
 The slice is taken in the **(Y, Z)** plane and assumed to be **extruded along the X-axis**, enabling simplified visualization or comparative analysis of 3D results on a 2D geometry.

 - Reads 3D Nek5000 field files (`.f00001`)